The directors are pleased to submit their report and the audited financial statements for the year ended 31 December 2018.

 Details of greenhouse gas emissions are included within the Corporate responsibility and sustainability section of this report.

-An analysis of the Company's shareholders and the shares in issue at 21 February 2018 together with details of the interests of major shareholders in voting shares notified to the Company pursuant to chapter 5 of the Disclosure and Transparency Rules are given in the Shareholder enquiries.
+An analysis of the Company's shareholders and the shares in issue at 25 February 2019 together with details of the interests of major shareholders in voting shares notified to the Company pursuant to chapter 5 of the Disclosure and Transparency Rules are given on in the Shareholder enquiries.

-In accordance with the provisions of section 489 of the Companies Act 2006, a resolution for the reappointment of Deloitte LLP as auditor is to be proposed at the forthcoming Annual General Meeting.
+In accordance with the provisions of section 489 of the Companies Act 2006, a resolution for the appointment of PwC as auditor is to be proposed at the forthcoming Annual General Meeting.
 Each person who is a director at the date of approval of this Annual Report confirms that:

 - so far as each director is aware, there is no relevant audit information of which the Company's auditor is unaware; and